HP319193/prisme.ai/docs/docs/en/getstarted/operational-test.md

      - Uninstall the application and ensure the uninstallation is successful.

  **Workspace Management**

-   - Reconnect:
-     - Ensure you can log back into your account after installing and uninstalling the application.

    - Share the Workspace:
      - Try sharing the workspace you have created with another user.